Aymannagyahmed/04_Business-Listings/README.md

 ## Introduction

-Business-Listings is a Authentication and CRUD PHP web application that allow users to manage their Favorite bookmarks that includes adding ,removing, editting using:
+Business-Listings is a practicing PHP web application on Authentication and CRUD, that allow users to manage their Business List that includes adding ,removing, editting using:

 - mysql
 - Laravel 7